SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The thing is, simply taking group 2 into the club isn't going to significantly impact the people of group 1, since group 1 already cares about debate.
 If I'm already a consistent debater and did my round 1 on time and round 2 on time, I don't feel harmed by the Debsoc letting more people in later.
 I don't lose interest in debate just because lazier people got in.

 (I'm only impacted if there was a lack of transparency, like if I missed the birth of my first child to be at the session on day 3, and now suddenly the Debsoc tells me I could have come the next day as well, a sudden 'extra day'.
 This is solved by the group 2 people having to put extra effort like having to dm a club head or having to hope that they make it through the 'unofficial recruitments' (something which I'll discuss [later](#informal-recruitments).
-Group 1 people still get the benefit of the peace of mind of completing their task, which they earned by being there on the right days.)
+Group 1 people still get the benefit of peace of mind which they earned by being there on the right days.)

-Group 2 is already assumed to not take the Debsoc seriously, so if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had to begin with.
+Group 2 is already assumed to not take the Debsoc seriously, so even if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had otherwise.

-People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover [(From the feedback form)](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059).
+People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover [(from the feedback form)](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059).

 ![enter image description here](https://i.postimg.cc/Z0twStBy/Interestovertime1.png)